How to Set Up an Image Slideshow in Windows 10

 Set up a Desktop Slideshow in Windows 10

-Windows 10 includes slideshow wallpaper desktop options, which were briefly covered in the “How to Customize the Windows 10 Desktop” article.
+One easy way to create a slideshow is to use the slideshow wallpaper desktop options, which we briefly discussed in a “How to Customize the Windows 10 Desktop” tutorial article.
 With those options you can add your photo slideshow to the Windows desktop.
 You can right-click the desktop and select Personalize > Background to open the slideshow options shown directly below.

 Set up a Screen saver Slideshow